kxnxchukwu/Calculator/README.md

 # Calculator
-A calculator that performs simple arithmetic operations Built using HTML, CSS, Bootstrap and JavaScript.
+A calculator that performs simple arithmetic operations.

+Built using HTML, CSS, Bootstrap and JavaScript.